eric-sclafani/deltastar/README.md

 However, in my opinion, Pynini's API is not straight forward.
 As a linguist, when I began my Pynini journey, I had no formal language theory background.
 Thus, it took a good chunk of time to understand the API and what was happening behind the scenes.

-You may say, of course, that one should only use these machines provided they have prior knowledge.
+You may say, of course, that one should only use these machines provided they have prior knowledge of them.
 I disagree with this notion, for I became infatuated with finite-state technology long before I was exposed to the formalisms.

-This leads me to discuss the reason for Deltastar: I wish to make a fully-fledged FST library with an API that is both approachable and scalable.
+This leads me to discuss the reason for Deltastar: I wish to make a fully-fledged DFST library with an API that is both approachable to people new to formal language theory, and scalable for those who already have a background.

+One more point is that OpenFST computes **`non-deterministic`** FSTs from the ground up.
+Without going into great detail (yet), these types of machines are indeed powerful and expressive but lack certain qualities that deterministic machines have that I and other computational linguists value.
+I seek to write a formula for creating FSTs that is **`deterministic by construction`**.
+That is, there will only ever exist one path that a string can traverse.
+I will go into *much* greater detail about this in the future, so stay tuned~.

 # The Great Refactoring

 I have learned a lot of things since I began this project, namely what my algorithms are capable of, and more importantly, **not capable of**.
 In order to sculpt deltastar to meet my vision, I need to refactor the entire code base.
+Thus, you can think of this project in its current state as a proof of concept.

-Like I mentioned before, deltastar in its current state is simply a rewrite rule compiler.
+Like I mentioned before, deltastar in its current state only offers rewrite rule compilation.
 However, I wish it to be more than that, which is why I've decided to not publish it to Pypi yet.
 Details for the sweeping changes are outlined in TODO.md.

 # Usage